vlandham/captain_z/out/captain_z.md

 Carlos was still missing.
 No one had heard from him in three years.
 Walter feared the worst.

-"Can't be nothing but trouble for Carlos, says I," he remarked.
+"Can't be nothing but trouble for Carlos, says I," Walter remarked.

-"I'm sure he will come back someday," Captain Z responded.
+"I'm sure he will come back someday," Captain Z said.

 Walter grunted.
-He didn't think she was right about that, but there was nothing to do about it.
+He didn't think she was right about that, but there was no reason to argue the point.

 "One thing that has changed around here is the guards," Walter said, peering out the door before continuing.
 "Lately every one of them seems to be getting up on the wrong side of the bed.
 The prison's overflowing with all the people they've locked up.
-Just looking at them wrong will get you dragged off, it would seem."
+It would seem just looking at them wrong is enough reason for them to drag you away these days."

 "Any ideas as to what's keeping them in such mean spirits?"
 Captain Z asked.